MirantisContainers/mke-docs/content/docs/reference/authentication/authentication.md

 If you choose to use a different authentication method, you can disable the authentication in the MKE 4 configuration file and add your own method.

-!!! caution "Changing authentication method"
+---
+***Caution: Changing authentication method***

 Changing the authentication method will require you to configure authentication completely by yourself.

+---

 For more information on authentication feature status in the release, go to [MKE 4 releases](https://github.com/Mirantis/mke-docs/blob/main/content/releases/README.md).